cloudrex/unit/README.md

 ### Syntax

 Unit's syntax is designed to be elegant, flexible and simple.
-It's syntax is heavily inspired by the C# unit testing framework [XUnit](https://xunit.github.io/) among others.
+It is heavily inspired by the C# unit testing framework [XUnit](https://xunit.github.io/) among others.

 The use of decorators to define units and tests is preferred and encouraged.